Józef Piłsudski Institute of America: After World War II

-During the 1940s, members of the institute began an outreach to like-minded foreigners such as Henryk Wereszycki.
-At that time, efforts were undertaken to help former Prime Minister of Poland Kazimierz Świtalski and Col. Wacław Lipiński to leave Poland.
+During the 1940s, members of the institute began to outreach to like-minded foreigners such as Henryk Wereszycki.
+At that time, efforts were undertaken to help the former Prime Minister of Poland Kazimierz Świtalski and Col. Wacław Lipiński to leave Poland.
 Publications and other materials were also sent to Poland, to Stanisław Płoski and others.
 These contacts were interrupted at the end of the 1940s during Stalinism and resumed after the "political thawing" in October 1956, when it became easier to travel from Poland to the West.
 At that time, Polish students who received scholarships from American foundations and from the Kościuszko Foundation began visiting the institute.
 Efforts were made to single out independent scholars and researchers who, after their return to Poland, would present an unbiased picture of World War II without the communist ideological influence.
 Inspiring a truly independent thought process in Poland only became possible in the 1970s and '80s, however, when the institute developed its own scholarship program supporting young scholars belonging to non-communist political groups.

 In the early '80s, Ukrainian-American historian Taras Hunczak used much of the institute's archives to publish the academic work Ukraine and Poland in Documents: 1918-1923.

 Since 1989

 Following the fall of the communist government in Poland in 1989, the Piłsudski Institute of America became an officially recognized organization; its increased stature in Poland was evidenced by visits from senior members of the Polish government.
 In 1991 the former president of the Republic of Poland visited the institute, followed in 1992 by then-Prime Minister Jan Olszewski.
-Due to the political and economic changes in Poland it became possible to develop active cooperation with Polish academic and research institutions, such as the National Library in Warsaw, the Ossolineum Institute in Wrocław, Jagiellonian University in Cracow, and the Warsaw University library.
+Due to the political and economic changes in Poland, it became possible to develop active cooperation with Polish academic and research institutions, such as the National Library in Warsaw, the Ossolineum Institute in Wrocław, Jagiellonian University in Cracow, and the Warsaw University library.
 After extensive reorganization of the library collection in the mid-1990s it was discovered that the institute possessed duplicate copies of certain publications, which were then offered to American and Polish academic institutions and the University of Düsseldorf.
 Duplicate copies of books were presented to regional libraries in Bytom, Słupsk, Kielce and Rzeszów.
 With the assistance of Jan Malicki (editor of the magazine Przegląd Wschodni), some books found their way to libraries and schools in the former Polish eastern regions of present-day Ukraine and Belarus.
-In addition to the cooperation with the National Library in Warsaw (which sent librarians to help organize the institute's library) the National Archives in Warsaw offer the aid of archivists, who help to modernize the document collections annually with the help of the Kosciuszko Foundation.
+In addition to the cooperation with the National Library in Warsaw (which sent librarians to help organize the institute's library), the National Archives in Warsaw offers aid of archivists, who help to modernize the document collections annually with the help of the Kosciuszko Foundation.